RaulXH/Packages-for-termux/README.md

-# Ruby-for-Termux
+# Packages for Teemux
-Ruby packages Termux.
+packages Termux.
 Credit a @RaulXH.